 WHAT IS REQUIRED FOR A MICRO CAPTIVE INSURANCE COMPANY TO QUALIFY UNDER THE 831(B) ELECTION?

 - It must qualify as an insurance company for tax purposes and operate as an insurance company with adequate risk shifting and risk distribution.

 - To be taxed as a U.S. insurer, it must be a U.S. taxpayer domiciled in the United States or offshore but having elected and qualified under tax code section 953(d).

-- It must operate with an annual written gross premium of less than $2.2 million.
+- It must operate with an annual gross premium of no more than $2.2 million.

 WHAT ARE THE ADVANTAGES OF BEING AN 831(b) MICRO CAPTIVE MEMBER?

-Being an 831(b) Micro Captive member enables you to share in 100% of the underwriting profits and investment income dollars.
-Additionally, it provides improved control and management of claims.
-A Micro Captive offers flexibility in policy design and coverage and premium payment scheduling.
+831(b) Micro Captive members share in the underwriting profits and investment income.
+Captive members have greater control and management of claims.
+A Micro Captive offers flexibility in policy design, coverage, and premium payment schedule.
 It can be integrated with existing insurance policies and can supplement a Group Captive.

-Chernoff Diamond will perform a full review and actuarial analysis of your current program (including incurred and realized claims) to help determine if a n 831(b) Micro Captive is right for you.
-Our certified insurance counselors will deliver a feasibility study to forecasts your risks and potential to capture savings through a Micro Captive Plan.
+Chernoff Diamond will perform a review and actuarial analysis of your current program (including incurred and realized claims) to help determine if an 831(b) Micro Captive may be a suitable option.
+Our certified insurance counselors will deliver a feasibility study that forecasts risks and potential to capture savings through a Micro Captive Plan.

 I HAVE ADDITIONAL QUESTIONS; WHERE CAN I GET MORE INFORMATION?

-To learn more about Micro Captive Insurance, please contact one of our Risk Advisors today at firstname.lastname@example.org.
+To learn more, visit our Micro Captive Insurance page or contact one of our Risk Advisors today.